Lesson 2: Existing Fossil Fuel Technologies for Transportation

 In the previous lesson, we learned that alternative fuels are a viable replacement for fossil fuels.
 But to make them viable, the fuels must fit into the current fuel structure and needs.
 This week's lesson focuses on transportation fuels - we will learn some chemistry about fuels (a short chemistry tutorial is first), how these fuels are currently made, and how these fuels are utilized.
-This provides a basis for understanding how alternative fuels must be chemically modified so we do not have to make significant changes in utilization.
-As part of the assignment, we will also have a chance to critically evaluate existing literature on the use of alternative fuels.
+This provides a basis for understanding how alternative fuels must be chemically modified, so we do not have to make significant changes in utilization.

 By the end of this lesson, you should be able to: